 There’s another reason that an Echo is a good choice, especially for those aging in place.
 That’s Amazon’s Alexa Together service, a $20 per month subscription designed for the elderly that can make connecting with family easier, use remote assist features and reminders, allow access to 24/7 emergency response or fall detection, and give family members activity feeds.

-Oh, and if someone doesn’t mind a screen, they can also choose an Echo Show, which enables video chats and can show slideshows of beloved photos.
+Oh, and if someone doesn’t mind a screen, they can also choose, which enables video chats and can show slideshows of beloved photos.
 The latest can even mount on a wall like a picture frame.

 Nest Video Doorbell (Battery)